Kurounin/Pagination/README.md

 # Demo project
-For an example on how this package can be implemented check [the pagination example project](https://github.com/Kurounin/PaginationExample) or [the react pagination example project](https://github.com/Kurounin/PaginationReactExample)
+For an example on how this package can be implemented check [the pagination example project](https://github.com/Kurounin/PaginationExample) or [the react pagination example project](https://github.com/Kurounin/PaginationReactExample).

+You can also checkout [this example application in React](https://github.com/mgscreativa/kurounin-pagination-react-example) created by [mgscreativa](https://github.com/mgscreativa).

 # Server Pagination settings available on init